 This qualification is for students wanting to go to university or employment in the marine sector, especially science and conservation, or those with a general love and interest of the ocean.

-Key marine science elements in both a theory and practical context as well as:
+This course covers key marine science elements in both a theory and practical context as well as:

 - Animal behaviour and biology